 Key Takeaways

-- Tier accounts rigorously: 10-20 Tier 1 (full ABS), 50-100 Tier 2 (warm nurture), 200-500 Tier 3 (automated).
-The most common failure is trying to apply ABS to too many accounts.
+- Tier accounts rigorously: 10-20 Tier 1 (full ABS), 50-100 Tier 2 (warm nurture), 200-500 Tier 3 (automated monitoring).
+The most common failure is applying ABS effort evenly across too many accounts.

 - Measure account-level metrics (engagement rate, stakeholder coverage, pipeline per account) rather than activity volume.
 ABS success is depth, not breadth.